 While all birds have their good and bad qualities (as seen by humans), I have mixed feelings about Common Grackles.
-I think their feathers can be very beautiful in the sunlight and they are quite clever.
+Their feathers can be very beautiful in the sunlight and they are quite clever.
 But their manners at the bird feeders don’t endear them to me.
 They tend to arrive in groups.
 If they like what they find in a feeder, they’ll hang around all day.
-They dominate the feeders quite aggressively, not letting other birds have a chance.
+They dominate feeders quite aggressively, not letting other birds have a chance.

-The feeders the grackles were camped out on were my two Squirrel Buster Plus feeders filled with sunflower hearts.
-These feeders are adjustable so that when squirrels or heavy birds land on a perch, that portion of the feeder drops down and the ports to the seed close.
+The feeders the grackles typically camp out on in the spring are my two Squirrel Buster Plus feeders filled with sunflower hearts.
+These feeders are adjustable.
+When squirrels or heavy birds land on a perch, the feeder shroud drops down and the seed ports close.

-My first strategy was to try and adjust them to block out the grackles.
+My first strategy was to try and adjust the Squirrel Buster feeders to block out grackles.
 The trouble was, setting the weight low enough to block grackles makes the spring mechanism very sluggish.
-Half the time the ports wouldn’t open back up when the grackles leave the perch.
-Then even the smaller birds find the ports closed when they arrive.
+Half the time the ports wouldn’t open back up when the grackles left the perch.
+Then even smaller birds found the ports closed when they arrived.

 Grackles are smart too.
-They quickly learned that more than one grackle on the feeder closes the ports but that if they land carefully, one bird at a time could land, grab some seed.
+They quickly learned that more than one grackle on the feeder closes the ports but that if they landed carefully, one bird at a time, they could half land/half flutter and grab some seed.
 Then the next bird would do it.
 This procedure actually meant they were spending even MORE time at the feeders and blocking the other birds.

 The springs on these feeders can eventually loosen up over time and need to be replaced (something the feeder manufacturer provides for at no cost.)
 But when I took one of the feeders to my local bird store to see if that was needed, they said the spring was working fine.